ecolabardini/ecolabardini.github.io/_posts/2015-12-21-bloom-filter-implementation-in-erlang.md

 ![Bloom Filter execution](../../../../assets/2015-12-20.png)

 Note that deletion operations on Bloom filters are not allowed.
-If you do that, there’s a high probability you’ll remove bits that also belong to other elements.
+If you do that, there’s a high probability you’ll remove bits that also belongs to other elements.

 ### References